CherryDev-Arch/CherryDev-Arch/README.md

 ### 📞 Contacting me

-If you wish to contact me, I am @dj_moth on discord!
+If you wish to contact me, I am @terminl_ on discord!
 Alternatively, email me at djrazorblade.contact@gmail.com

 ### 💻 Softwares I use